-A little Sergio Leone here, a little “Sleepy Hollow” there and, uh, martial arts-style confrontations are all deftly melded in “Brotherhood of the Wolf,” an attempt to elucidate the French urban legend of the Beast of Gevaudan.
-This is a home-grown French actioner that wears its sincere desire to entertain on its flamboyantly tailored sleeve.
+A little Sergio Leone here, a little “Sleepy Hollow” there, a grand helping of late royal-era Gaul with its wigs and finery, and, uh, martial arts-style confrontations galore are all deftly melded in “Brotherhood of the Wolf,” an attempt to elucidate the French urban legend of the so-called Beast of Gevaudan — a giant, invincible, wolf-like creature that killed more than 100 people in the 1760s.
+Highbrow crix may gnash their teeth, but this is a home-grown French actioner that wears its sincere desire to entertain on its flamboyantly tailored sleeve.